peterWSU109/ThermalPi/README.md

 # Thermal Pi Project
 The Thermal Pi project repository contains the code and schematics to create a contactless, human body temperature screening device with a Raspberry Pi.
+It uses the MLX90640 thermal camera and a inexpensive ( $10 in our case) Rasberry Pi  optical camera to calculate body temperatures.

 This prototype was created as a Senior design project at Wichita State University in Spring 2022 by Peter M., Lexi W., Shaima H., and Adrian S.

 ![image](https://user-images.githubusercontent.com/99409502/183681615-91228a1e-6a97-4f3c-8c00-d679fa8c1665.png)